XuegongLab/neoguider/README.md

 The IsotonicLogisitcRegression class in this file implements the fit, transform, fit_transform, predict, and predict_proba methods.
 Hence, this file conforms to the API specification of scikit-learn estimators and can be used as a general-purpose machine learning library.

+The script benchmark_common/neobench.py demonstrates some typical usage of our library on some machine-learning tasks.
+These tasks may not be related to neoepitope prediction.
+For example, this script shows how we can do pMHC-TCR recongition prediction with this library (caveat: we did not evaluate the perfomance of pMHC-TCR recongition).

 ### Description of the columns generates by the pipeline by default

 The columns are classified into two groups: